 A long time ago in the Gulf War, I took about a hundred million pictures (okay, slight exaggeration) of 1st Armored Division’s 501st MPs.
 Over the next several days, weeks, and months, I’m going to start scanning and posting them.
-I was officially the unofficial photographer of the unit and had tried hard to record who we were and how we lived.
+I was officially the unofficial photographer of the unit and I’ve tried hard to record who we were and how we lived.

 So, stay tuned for that.
 I will also use the page as an excuse to start coming out from the shadow of Will Ablan.
 (Hmmm, good title for a book there).
 It doesn’t take Sherlock Holmes to figure out Will Ablan is really a very thinly disguised Richard Muniz.

 I also made a promise years ago that I’d get the pictures out there (we looked at photobooks, yearbooks, and so on, just too expensive).
 So members of 501st MPs, feel free to download them and consider it a promise fulfilled.

 Here’s the first of the many pictures that will make it in here.
 It’s yours truly standing in in front of my HUMVEE.

 Our deployment started in August of 90.
 I was patrol supervisor that day.
 I got up, and got ready to take my team of MPs out for road duty.
 I shaved, combed my hair, and while dressing, I realized I hadn’t seen any of them.
 So I went knocking on doors.
 They were all up and ready to go, but their eyes were fixed on the TVs.
 Their eyes were wide with disbelief.
 They were watching the news, and it showed Iraqi tanks rolling into Kuwait City.

 I recall one of them asking if I thought we’d be going.